GeZhouyang/emacs_highlight_floats/README.md

 # emacs_highlight_floats
-A not-so-elegant-but-sort-of-works code for highlighting floating numbers in .f90 files in emacs.
+A not-so-elegant-but-sort-of-works solution for highlighting floating numbers in .f90 files in emacs.

 Installation: